synzen/MonitoRSS/README.md

 #### Updating

+Images are automatically built and pushed to Docker Hub on every commit to the `main` branch, so there is technically no need to pull the latest files in.
+To update your local instance:

 1. Make a backup of your MongoDB data just in case
-2. Pull the latest files from the main branch
-3. Stop containers with `docker compose down`
-4. Rebuild containers with `docker compose up -d --build`
+2. Rebuild and rerun containers with `docker compose up -d --build`

 ## Migrating from v6